Home of the lemonlight prize

 Ink & Ribbon Press is a nonprofit poetry press and publisher dedicated to advancing the craft of the written word and bookbinding through limited-edition works and our annual $3,000 LemonLight Prize.

-ink & Ribbon Fine Editions
+Fine ART Editions

-Our Fine Editions series celebrates the enduring craft of bookbinding through a limited run of three to five handmade volumes for each publication - these collectible works that merge art, literature, and permanence.
+Our Fine Art Editions series celebrates the enduring craft of bookbinding through a limited run of 3-5 volumes for each publication - these collectible works that merge art, literature, and permanence.
+Each edition will be bound in collaboration with McCall Co.
+Bindery, an award-winning artisan whose bindings unite traditional craftsmanship with modern design.

 Launching Spring 2026